Tektronica/distortion_analyzer/README.md

 | **THD_F** | harmonic content **:**  fundamental lobe | ![\frac{\sqrt{\sum\limits^{\infty}_{n=2}{V_{n}^{2}}}}{V_1}](https://latex.codecogs.com/svg.latex?\frac{\sqrt{\sum\limits^{\infty}_{n=2}{V_{n}^{2}}}}{V_1}) |
 | **THD_R** | harmonic content **:** entire RMS signal | ![\frac{\sqrt{\sum\limits^{\infty}_{n=2}{V_{n}^{2}}}}{\sqrt{\sum\limits^{\infty}_{n=1}{V_{n}^{2}}}](https://latex.codecogs.com/svg.latex?\frac{\sqrt{\sum\limits^{\infty}_{n=2}{V_{n}^{2}}}}{\sqrt{\sum\limits^{\infty}_{n=1}{V_{n}^{2}}}) |

+**THD:** the most basic concept for computing total harmonic distortion.
+Here only the peaks are compared.
+Noise (except where superimposed onto the peaks) is rejected.
+It's an imprecise calculation where typically the amplitude of each of the harmonic frequencies is recorded.

+**THD_F:** compares the harmonic content of a waveform to its fundamental and is a much better measure of harmonics content than THDR.
+Thus, the usage of THDF is advocated.

-compares the harmonic content of a waveform to the waveform's entire RMS signal.]
+**THD_R:** compares the harmonic content of a waveform to the waveform's entire RMS signal.
 This method was inherited from the area of audio amplifiers, where the THD serves as a measure of the systems linearity where its numerical value is always much less than 1 (practically it ranges from 0.1% - 0.3% in Hi-Fi systems up to a few percent in conventional audio systems).
 Thus, for this range of THD values, the error caused by mixing up the two definitions of THD was acceptable.
 However, THDF  is a much better measure of harmonics content.
 Employment of THDR in measurements may yield high errors in significant quantities such as power-factor and distortion-factor, derived from THD measurement.

-THDF compares the harmonic content of a waveform to its fundamental] and is a much better measure of harmonics content than THDR.
-Thus, the usage of THDF is advocated .

 As per Parseval's theorem: